 - Remove the coolant reservoir.
-Three screws, bracket and all, sit on covered battery.
+Three screws, brackets, and all sit on a covered battery.

-- There should be two locking tabs on each connector, one on top and one on bottom that you can’t see.
-Pinch the two tabs together and pull straight out while rocking the connector.
+- There should be two locking tabs on each connector, one on top and one on the bottom, that you can't see.
+Pinch the two tabs together and pull them straight out while rocking the connector.

-- Spray Electronic contact cleaner in and on all plug contact area and PCM contact area.
+- Spray Electronic contact cleaner in and on all plug contact areas and PCM contact areas.
 Use soft (horsehair) bristle brush to scrub the pins as you flood with cleaner.
-Allow to dry for 4-8 minutes.
+Allow drying for 4-8 minutes.
 Use air if you have it.

 - Put Dielectric Silicone Compound on all contact areas and plugs.

-- Reinstall reservoir, be sure to route the hose back through the hole in the fender well.
+- Reinstall the reservoir, and be sure to route the hose back through the hole in the fender well.